Jaxwood/dotfiles/README.md

 ## Installation

-After cloning the directory reate symbolic links to the dots files in the home directory.
+After cloning the directory create symbolic links to the dotfiles in the home directory.

 ```bash
 ln -s ~/directory-of-dotfiles/.vimrc ~/.vimrc